uva-responsibleai/fall-24/safety/mar-25.md

 Some argue that censorship of LLM should be a physical design problem not a problem that is just bandaided by more Machine Learning [[47]](#ref47).

+LLM safety is a huge research area as well as an area of concerns.
+Censorship on LLMs is one of the many solutions on protecting LLMs from the attacks of malicious users.
+Informally speaking, censorship means how to suppress LLMs from following the input prompts or outputting the results that might be harmful or risky, such as information includes hate, violence, criminal planning, sexual content, etc. More concisely, censorship as a method employed by model providers to regulate input strings to LLMs, or their outputs, based on a chosen set of constraints [[47]](#ref47).

+There is a wild variety of methods safeguarding the LMMs from jailbreaking, such as LLAMAGuard [[4]](#ref4), which is a fine-tuned version of LLAMA trained on the task of being able to detect harmful inputs and outputs that fall into the authors identified taxonomies.

+However, in some sense, this method is begging the question.
+The authors of [[47]](#ref47) argue that the solution of using a LLM to censor LLMs might not be possible, as LLMs by nature follow the prompts strongly.
+On top of that, in the real world where inputs and outputs are not bounded, it is hard to censor LLMs only from the semantic level by handcrafting a limited set of rules.
+It also is challenged by the situation that the texts might be in the gray area and undecidable.
+Semantic censorship also struggles when mosaic prompts are used.
+Attackers can have a general knowledge of the structure of the harmful end goal but need more detailed information on individual components.
+Although the end goal might be catogorized as an impermissible output, the individual components are not necessarily impermissible.
+By using mosaic prompts, the attackers can bypass the censorship and get the output from LLMs through a series of inputs.
+There are also cases where attackers can tell LLMs a function to decode input and encode output, and thus bypass the censorship.

+Considering all these cases of more complicated attacks, it is possible that censorship can not just be viewed as a machine learning problem but more as a security issue and syntactic censorship might work better than semantic censorship since it will limit the input/output space more strictly.

 <!-- $$
 \begin{align}
 S \in P & \text{  This is an example}